How to Find the Writing Coach You Need

 Finding the right writing coaches can make all the difference in our work.

 As I was working on my first book, I started emailing authors and publishers I thought would make great writing coaches.
-And their responses weren't always what I hoped they would be.
+Their responses weren't always what I hoped they would be.
+I might have believed each one to be a strong potential coach for me, but they often weren't interested in teaching others how to accomplish what they'd done.

 Regardless, I learned a lot about the publishing industry by reaching out to them.